Basis partitions and their signature: Basis partitions among partitions with non-repeating odd parts

 Note that in any hook of $\mu$, there can be at most one 1 - either at the northeastern end or at the southwestern end but not both.
 Also, if there is a 1 in a hook of $\mu$, then the 2 at the other end cannot be a corner, because it is were, then $\mu$ would have a row and column of equal length.
 So if there is a 1 in a hook of $\mu$, we could replace that by a 2, and add a 1 to the other end of the hook {\underbar{provided}} there is a 2 immediately to the left of (or above) the position where are introducing the new 1.
 We call such a hook as an allowable hook.
 If a minimal basis partition has $\alpha$ allowable hooks (including the special case where the Durfee square has a 1 in it), then with each such hook we have the choice of making such a change or not.
 Thus each minimal basis partition with $\alpha$ allowable hooks, will spawn $2^{\alpha}$ basis partitions, including $\mu$, all with the same successive rank vector.
 This procedure will generate all basis partitions from minimal basis partitions.

 {\bf \underbar{Constructing basis partitions by the sliding operation:}}

 There is a nice way to get all basis partitions from primary partitions in $P_{o,d}$ using the sliding operation.

 In $P_{o,d}$ we define a primary partition to be one such that in its 2-modular Ferrers graph there are no nodes below the Durfee square.
 In \cite{Al2016} the construction of all partitions in $P_{o,d}$ from primary partitions is discussed.
-This invloves the sliding operation along with the creation of secondary partitions generated by primary partitions.
+This involves the sliding operation along with the creation of secondary partitions generated by primary partitions.
 For the purpose of constructing basis partitions, only primary partitions and the sliding operation are needed and we discuss this now.

 Given a primary partition, we consider a column on length $j$ only of twos to the right of the Durfee square.
 If there are several such columns of the same length $j$, we either can slide all the columns or none, thereby giving us two choices for each collection of columns of twos of a given length.
 If we have a column of length $j$ but whose size is odd, then such a column can also be slid down giving us once again two choices.
 Through such sliding operations, all basis partitions can be generated.
-Since the weights now will be powers of 2, there is an analogue to Hirschhorn's Theorem 1 of section 2.
+Since the weights now will be powers of 2, there is an analogue to Hirschhorn's Theorem 1 of section 2, but to determine these weights we need to consider seperately columns having only twos, and columns of twos ending in a one.
 But before stating this, we will consider the hook operation on primary partitions.

-Given a primary partition in $P_{o,d}$ consider the partition $\tilde\pi$ generated by summing the entries on the hooks of $\pi$.
+Given a primary partition in $P_{o,d}$, consider the partition $\tilde\pi$ generated by summing the entries on the hooks of $\pi$.
 This will be a partition whose parts will differ by $\ge 4$ with strict inequality if a part is odd.
-We call such partitions as {\it{special}}.
+We call such partitions as {\it{special}}, and denote the set of all special partitions by $\Psi$.
 Conversely given a special partition, we can find a primary partition whose hook lengths will correspond to the given special partition.
 Thus the hook operation

 is a bijection between primary partitions and special partitions.
 It is to be noted that the existence of a column of length $j$ to the right of the Durfee square of a primary partition $\pi$ is equivalent to saying that that the difference between the $j$-th part and the $j+1$-st part of $\tilde\pi$ is $>4$.
 Here we adopt the convention that if $\tilde\pi: b_1+b_2+...+b_k$, then $b_{k+1}=-2$.
 The construction of basis partitions from primary partitions in the preceding paragraph together with \eqn{9.2} yields the following analogue to Hirschhorn's theorem: